Harnessing Digital Supply Chain Transformation for Asset Maintenance

 Big Data & IoT in SC Digital Transformation

-Xeneta, an ocean and air freight rating platform, defines Big Data as a “piece of standard (transportation costs and scheduled arrival times) and extended additional information (changeable data, e.g., GPS alerts or RFID metrics).”
-They treat big data as extremely important for decision-making in freight transportation.
-Key use cases of freight big data are analytics for shipowners, data engineering, vessel performance management, and fleet situational management.
+Xeneta, a prominent ocean and air freight rating platform, defines Big Data as a combination of standard transportation costs and scheduled arrival times, along with extended additional information such as changeable data (e.g., GPS alerts or RFID metrics).
+They recognize the immense significance of big data in freight transportation decision-making.
+Key applications of freight big data encompass analytics for shipowners, data engineering, vessel performance management, and fleet situational management.

-Here are some key application areas for big data:
+Here are some key areas where big data plays a crucial role:

-- Obtaining references from the entities (inspectors, terminals, port authorities) to keep track of the vehicle state throughout the supply chain.
+- Obtaining references from various entities (inspectors, terminals, port authorities) to monitor vehicle status throughout the supply chain.

 All digital transformation trends should be implemented via a precisely designed roadmap comprising: